ishabh89/Med-Expert/README.md

 ## Future Ready Talent (FRT)-2022
 ## Project published by Ishabh Thakur under FRT-Virtual Internship Program'2022.

-Here i created a Taxi Booking web app named QuickTaxi that helps the customer to find Nearby transport Service at low cost  to book a car online with  best offers!
+Here i created a Health Care web app named Med-Expert that helps the patients to find Nearby Legit Health Support Service   to Get support with Quallified Doctors,Surgeons,Clinics, Medical shop and avail Medicine.
+We also use google maps in our website for better support. **WITHOUT PHYSICAL CONTACT**

 ## Youtube video For my project Demonstration.
 - https://youtu.be/VJ8CNDSj9Kg

 ## Project Description

-Using this Website Application, it is very easy for customer to book a car online and cab-booking agency can also track their booking online.
+Using this Website Application, it is very easy for customer to appoint a Health care support online and Emergency Services  can also track information about the Patients.
-So, it is also very useful for car booking agency.
+So, it is also very helpful for Central use of Health Care Support.
- Taxi Booking Software is a webbased platform that allows your customers to book their taxi's and executive taxi's (such asLimousines) all online from the comfort of their own home or office.
+ Healthcare Support Software is a webbased platform that allows your patients to take help from Doctor's and Consultants (such as Heltharch India) all online from the comfort of their own home or office.

-In a nutshell our Taxi Booking Software should be able to:
+In a nutshell our Health Care Support Software should be able to:
-- Provide the functionality to make your own bookings
+- Provide the functionality to make your own Appointments With Multiple doctors.
-- Give your customers the facility to make payments and deposits online with their credit / debit card.
+- Give your patients the facility to make payments and deposits online with their credit / debit card.
 - Generate Invoices
-- Provide the customer with taxi availability
+- Provide the patients with Hospital availability in their region
-- Track your customers.
+- Track your Appointment Details and Emergencies services can track You For better services.
-- Engage your customers through interaction such as feedback forms
+- Engage your patients through interaction such as feedback forms
--

 ## Azure services,
 I basically uses two Azure cloud computing Services.